wmeikle33/Tensor-Neural-Net-Repo/README.md

 # Tensor-Neural-Net-Repo

 This repo is for implementing tensor based neural networks primarily using the pytorch module.
+The modules implemented begin from elementary and move on to more advanced.

 ```bash